RebelCodeBase/testaid/README.rst

 shouldn't implement a hackaround. ;-)

-Here is how you could run an ansible playbook programmatically from a test or even better: from a fixture_ to use dependency injection.
+Here is how you could run an ansible playbook programmatically from a test or even better: from a fixture_ using dependency injection.

 .. code-block:: python